|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 If you have a question about this list, please contact: Richard McMahon; Michele Trenti; Simon Hodgkin; dlp31; Judith Moss.
 If you have a question about a specific talk, click on that talk to find its organiser.

-0 upcoming talks and 7 talks in the archive.
+1 upcoming talk and 7 talks in the archive.

 Please see above for contact details for this list.